connoritto/connoritto/README.md

 Aye, wussup.

-c+h freely, do not copy my style of smth ples, iwc!!! i'm moody, rude etc. if ya wanna be friends dm me in dc or whisper in pt! dc : b0nkumiru again saying that i'm rude andd i just dont wanna hurt anyone. im not a pleasant person to contact with. i'm mostly offtab or afk, i'm not only if i'm with my friends etc.
+c+h freely, do not copy my style of smth ples n don't copy my skins.. , iwc!!! i'm moody, rude etc. if ya wanna be friends dm me in dc or whisper in pt! dc : b0nkumiru again saying that i'm rude andd i just dont wanna hurt anyone. im not a pleasant person to contact with. i'm mostly offtab or afk, i'm not only if i'm with my friends etc.